maxh/maxheinritz.com/_posts/2022-08-14-dev-frontend-prod-backend.md

 ## Security

-The permissions and security of the production backend still apply when using the development frontend.
-You are still logged in as your production self.
+The permissions and security of the production backend still apply when using the dev frontend.
+The developer is logged in as their production user and has the same permissions with the dev frontend as they would have with prod frontend.

+## Implementation

-### Frontend implementation
+### Frontend

 The frontend implementation involves React Context: